scottjad/slice/README.markdown

 renderings.
 If a slice is not pure it needs to be marked with ^{:impure true}
 and it and slices that use it will not be memoized.

+Memoization is turned off by default because it interferes with interactive development.
+When deploying use:

+       (slice-memoize! true)

 ## Tricks

 - Slices don't need to have an arg list if they take 0 args.